 Mission

-The Mission of the CSC is ensure continued satisfactory performance of the IANA function for the direct customers of the naming services, namely country code and generic top level domain registry operators in a post-NTIA transition environment.
+The Mission of the CSC is ensure continued satisfactory performance of the IANA function for the direct customers of the naming services, primarily top-level domain registry operators, in a post-NTIA transition environment.

 This will be achieved through the development of processes that will enable the regular monitoring of the IANA function against agreed service level targets.